OfficeDev/TrainingContent/O3654/O3654-4 Native Android Development with Office 365 APIs/03 O365 Exchange SDK/hands-on-lab.md

 The SDK provides asynchronous access to the Microsoft Graph using strongly-typed objects and operations.

-For more information on the API being consumed in this lab, see [the API documentation][docs-mail-contacts-calendar].
+For more information on the API being consumed in this lab, see [the API documentation](https://graph.microsoft.io/en-us/docs).

 [docs-mail-contacts-calendar]: http://graph.microsoft.io/docs/overview/overview